Hierosoft/maniforge/documentation/manual.md

     - Go back to Main, then Configuration, Store Settings (you will hear 2 ominous beeps upon success).
   - In touch mode:
     - Menu, Movement, Bed Level, ABL, Start.
 It will take several minutes.
-    - When it is complete and beeps 4 times rapidly, press OK when asked to store the mesh to EEPROM.
+    - When it is complete it beeps 3 times rapidly.
+    - Press OK after that when it asks to store the mesh to EEPROM.
 - Replace the bed: In the case that the bed is a FilaPrint bed and 5 years old or more, replace the surface with a new FilaPrint bed surface or borosilicate glass with patterned silicone.
 Either type of bed will become sticky when hot and release the printed part when cool in most cases (See also: "The print adheres too well").
 To potentially avoid buying a new bed surface, re-slice the model to print on a part of the bed that isn't as worn.

 ### Issue: The print adheres too well.